srhallx/EurekaBotGuides/guides/conversation_logger.md

 		```
 		The first result should be the one we want and authored by Microsoft so click on it and select the latest version (this sample uses 2.2.2) and click the __Install__ button

-1. Add the following json to your .bot file (this will require decrypting it; refer to the steps [here](https://github.com/aditmer/EurekaBotGuides/blob/master/guides/integrate_qna_maker.md#section-1-modify-the-bot-configuration-file)) anywhere in the `services` node array and replace with your Cosmos DB key and endpoint URI and then save
+1. Add the following json to your `appsettings.json` file within the `settings` node and replace with your Cosmos DB key and endpoint URI and then save
 	```
-	{
+	"cosmos" : {
-		"type": "cosmosdb",
-		"collection": "qna_history",
+		"collection" : "qna_history",
-		"database": "eureka_bot",
+		"database" : "eureka_bot",
-		"key": "<YOUR_COSMOS_KEY>",
-		"endpoint": "<YOUR_COSMOS_URI>"
+		"endpoint": "<YOUR_COSMOS_URI>",
-	}
+		"key" : "<YOUR_COSMOS_KEY>"
+	},
 	```
-	note - you can change the name of the collection and database to any value you like
+	> Note - you can change the name of the collection and database to any value you like

 1. Add the following private variables into the `ConversationLogger` class